 Cron Jobs

 Gencow provides a built-in scheduler for cron jobs.
-Define scheduled tasks in gencow/crons.ts and they run automatically.
+Define job handlers as procedure.internal, attach schedules with defineApi({ crons }), and Gencow runs them automatically.

 Setup